Elementarz: History

-Marian Falski, trained as an engineer, gained his pedagogical experience by taking care of a friend's son for two years.
+Marian Falski trained as an engineer, and gained his pedagogical experience by taking care of a friend's son for two years.
 It was during this time that he noticed certain patterns in the development of children's reading and writing skills, which he later applied in writing his reading and writing textbook.

 The first edition was released in 1910 under the title Nauka czytania i pisania (Learning to Read and Write).
 In this version, the author used the whole-word recognition method on the first several pages.
 However, studies he conducted from 1910 to 1920 showed that this method had little educational value.
 As a result, in the next edition released in 1921, titled Elementarz powiastkowy dla dzieci (Story Alphabet Book for Children), he abandoned this approach in favor of word analysis and synthesis.
-To do this, he created texts with short, linguistically simple words that repeated frequently to build reading habits.
+To do this, he created texts with short, linguistically simple words that were repeated frequently to build reading habits.
 During the interwar period, several versions were released: for urban and rural children, soldiers, and illiterate civilians.
 In the soldier's version, the main characters were Tomek, Jacek, and Adam, and the text included military terms like "company", "sapper", "corporal", and "recruits".

 In 1945, the State Publishing House for School Books (later Wydawnictwa Szkolne i Pedagogiczne) acquired the rights to publish Falski's Elementarz under the title Elementarz dla szkół wiejskich (Aplhabet Book for Rural Schools).
 The first post-war edition was illustrated by Jan Samuel Miklaszewski.
 In 1949, the first post-war edition for children was released, rewritten, censored, and incorporating elements of the mandatory communist ideology of the time (though without mentioning Stalin).
 Compared to equivalents from other Eastern Bloc countries, the propaganda was moderate, but it still touched on social issues.
 Texts about the destroyed Warsaw and the return of people to their homes after the war were also included.
 This edition was the first unified textbook for both urban and rural children and was adopted as a mandatory text.
 This, in effect, monopolized the alphabet book market.